Rugby League Park

 Rugby League Park is a sports stadium in Christchurch, New Zealand.
 It is currently known for sponsorship reasons as Apollo Projects Stadium, and non-commercially as Christchurch Stadium.

 The stadium was originally known as the Addington Showgrounds until 1997.
 Due to sponsorships since 2012 it was also named AMI Stadium and Orangetheory Stadium.

 Rugby League Park is part of a complex with Wolfbrook Arena and Addington Raceway in the suburb of Addington.

+The stadium was in regular use until April 2026 when One New Zealand Stadium opened.
+The stadium is set to be dismantled in late 2026.
+Owners Christchurch City Council are seeking to rezone the land.

 History

 20th century

 The park has hosted international rugby league matches since the 1950s, including World Cup matches in 1975, 1977, 1988, 1990 and 1991.

 The ground was bought by Canterbury Rugby League from the Christchurch City Council in the 1990s.

 It was at this ground that the Kiwis won the 1988 Great Britain Lions tour's sole test in New Zealand to qualify for the 1985–1988 Rugby League World Cup final.

 21st century

 Rugby League Park sustained significant damage during the February 2011 Christchurch earthquake and was closed until 24 March 2012.
 After the earthquake, the stands had to be demolished.

 The 2011 earthquake also damaged AMI Stadium at Lancaster Park, the main sporting ground in Christchurch, beyond repair.
 As a temporary replacement for the city, Rugby League Park was upgraded and renamed AMI Stadium to seat 18,000 by March 2012 with a possible expansion to 26,000 for major games.
-As a result, the Crusaders are based there indefinitely, and the stadium has also hosted All Blacks test matches as well as a Wellington Phoenix pre-season match in September 2012.
+As a result, the Crusaders were based there until they moved in 2026 to the newly opened Te Kaha stadium.
+AMI Stadium has also hosted All Blacks test matches as well as a Wellington Phoenix pre-season match in September 2012.

 On 9 November 2013 it held a round 5 A-League match between Wellington Phoenix and Perth Glory in which the teams drew 1–1.
 On 14 May 2016, the ground played host to an NRL match between the Penrith Panthers and the New Zealand Warriors with the former being the home team.
 Another NRL game took place on 9 June 2018 with the Manly-Warringah Sea Eagles replacing Penrith as the home team against the Warriors.
 The Sea Eagles played another game at the stadium in 2019 but decided to not play in Christchurch in the 2020 season.

 On 6 July 2018, the stadium was officially renamed to the Wyatt Crockett Stadium, becoming de-branded from AMI Stadium.
 This was to commemorate the Crusaders player Wyatt Crockett reaching the milestone of playing 200 Super Rugby matches.